 The Moonland of Leh Ladakh

-If you’re one of those frugal backpackers out there, and the peak tourist seasons of June and July (when most of the tourists flock to Leh Ladakh) take a toll on your budget, then consider visiting these mesmerising landscapes in the month of August, or early September.
+If you’re one of those frugal backpackers out there, and the peak tourist seasons of June and July (when most of the tourists flock to Leh Ladakh) take a toll on your budget, then consider visiting these mesmerizing landscapes in the month of August, or early September.
 This is when the weather is just nearly perfect, public transport is not overly crowded, and the guest houses are cheap again.
 Moreover, the roads to Leh Ladakh start closing around October, so visiting it in the month of August gives you enough time to take a few detours, and explore these astonishing highlands like a real backpacker.
 [Read: My Hitchhiking Experience From Leh To Srinagar]

-Situated in Western Ghats, Coorg is one of the rainiest places in India.
+Situated in the Western Ghats, Coorg is one of the rainiest places in India.
 Since the recent monsoon has transformed the place into a lush green paradise, August is the best time to experience its beauty.
-August, moreover, is the time of year when one can experience the splendour of the many seasonal waterfalls around this place.
+August, moreover, is the time of year when one can experience the splendor of the many seasonal waterfalls around this place.
 [Read: My Visit To Kabbinakad in Coorg]